NovaK0/course_project_3/readme.md

 ## Distribution of work:
 Task 1 is divided into two parts, predicting highest wicket taker and highest run scorer and everything regarding it datascrapping and collection.
 This task is carried out by 3 persons.
 Task 2,3 and API generation is carried out by other 2 members.
 Task 2 and 3 is available in the main file.
-Task 1 (Highest run scorer) is available in branch "harsh-raval" and task 3 is available in branch "shubham" and "dhvaghera".
+Task 1 (Highest run scorer) is available in branch "harsh-raval" and task 1 (Highest wicket taker) is available in branch "shubham" and "dhvaghera".